openshift/lvm-operator/doc/dev-guide/vg-manager.md

 ## Creation

-- On LVMCluster CR creation `vg-manager` daemonset pods are created
+- `vg-manager` daemonset pods are created by the LVMCluster controller on LVMCluster CR creation
-- They'll be run on all the nodes which matches the Node Selector specified in the CR, as of now it's run on all schedulable nodes
+- They run on all nodes which match the Node Selector specified in the CR.
+They run on all schedulable nodes if no nodeSelector is specified.
-- A controller owner reference is set on the daemonset to be able to cleanup itself when CR is deleted
+- A controller owner reference is set on the daemonset so it is cleaned up when the LVMCluster CR is deleted.

 ## Reconciliation